That which occurs every day. Or also, the commonplace, the ordinary, the drab.

 2 years ago today, Banh Cuon Tan Dinh - Portland - Oregon (Closed).

-3 years ago today, my family's preferred free-range organic chickens at Chinese American Live Poultry - Rosemead.
+3 years ago today, my family's preferred free-range chickens at Chinese American Live Poultry - Rosemead.

 4 years ago today, my first cooking video - how to make Homemade Frozen Yogurt without an ice cream machine.